 One of the reasons it is so important to consult with a car accident lawyer near Douglasville after a collision is because the full extent of your injuries may not be immediately apparent.
-A lawyer can help you get the right amount of compensation not only for your acute injuries but also the chronic complications that persist long after the initial injuries have healed.
+A lawyer can help you get the right amount of compensation not only for your acute injuries but also for the chronic complications that persist long after the initial injuries have healed.
 Concussions, for instance, are common in car accidents and can have long-lasting complications.
 Here are some of the ways a concussion can impact your health.

 Patients with post-concussion syndrome can experience a range of symptoms, including frequent headaches and dizziness.
 People may also struggle to complete tasks, be more irritable than normal, and generally not feel like themselves.
 These impacts can interfere with school and work and cause difficulties in personal relationships.
 Long-term memory problems can also persist after a concussion and cause people to feel like they function slower than they used to.